-Aware of hospitals’ technology development U.S. searchers and start-ups put their effort on it, Chinese Internet giants such as Alibaba, Tencent have made their move in the chess board.
-New roles are attributed, investors and players, to regulate the healthcare sector and then remedy to current medical issues or scandals that reinforced distrust and misjudgment.
-Search engine has flaws as Baidu is not as well handled, functionally and conditionally speaking, as Google.
+Aware of hospitals’ technology development U.S. searchers and start-ups put their effort into it, and Chinese Internet giants such as Alibaba, and Tencent have made their move on the chessboard.
+New roles are attributed, to investors and players, to regulate the healthcare sector and then remedy current medical issues or scandals that reinforced distrust and misjudgment.
+The search engine has flaws as Baidu is not as well handled, functionally and conditionally speaking, as Google.
 As a result, its flagship app Baidu Doctor has been forced to close due to funding problems.

-800 million represents Chinese consumers who use frequently their mobile phones for apps.
-A stronghold largely taken by young generation called “Millenials” in a hyper-connected society.
-From 18 to 37 years old, more than 90% have access to internet in the country while older people are not connected at the same scale.
+800 million represent Chinese consumers who use frequently their mobile phones for apps.
+A stronghold was largely taken by the young generation called “Millenials” in a hyper-connected society.
+From 18 to 37 years old, more than 90% have access to the internet in the country while older people are not connected at the same scale.

 That displays the major predicament the country has to palliate in the next years.
-Adjusted strategy, reducing the gap in resources distribution and regulating the aging process are the main issues at stake.
-People above 65 will probably represents 20% of the whole population, greatly due to the reduce of birth rate engaged few decades ago.
-Deterrent solutions in cities like Guangzhou or Shanghai consists in reducing the credit rating for the young adults who fail to respect their social work like paying some visits in hospitals.
+Adjusted strategy, reducing the gap in resource distribution, and regulating the aging process are the main issues at stake.
+People above 65 will probably represent 20% of the whole population, greatly due to the reduction of birth rate engaged a few decades ago.
+Deterrent solutions in cities like Guangzhou or Shanghai consist in reducing the credit rating for young adults who fail to respect their social work like paying some visits to hospitals.

-More doctors are needed to warranty a credible support to Chinese citizens in need with a feeble ratio of average 1.5 doctors for 1000 people.
-More local medicine students are keener on going abroad because of current regulations and better framework.
+More doctors are needed to warranty credible support to Chinese citizens in need with a feeble ratio of an average of 1.5 doctors for 1000 people.
+More local medicine students are keener on going abroad because of current regulations and better frameworks.
 A new challenge for the education sector, especially universities, consists in making Chinese medicine practices more valuable and less down to earth.

-Meanwhile, providing same solutions to every part of the whole population may seem unrealistic but not impossible.
-Concierge and telemedecine services, tailored information, more reactivity are the further concern to rebuild a new “Trust Act Agreement”.
-U.S healthcare current system is quite working, Chinese institutions and medical experts have to drive their focus more on digital advancement, offline and online activities and less mystery.
+Meanwhile, providing the same solutions to every part of the whole population may seem unrealistic but not impossible.
+Concierge and telemedicine services, tailored information, and more reactivity are the further concern to rebuilding a new “Trust Act Agreement”.
+U.S. healthcare’s current system is quite working, Chinese institutions and medical experts have to drive their focus more on digital advancement, offline and online activities, and less mystery.

-It is Very popular for wealthy Chinese to have Medical treatment outside of China.
-Most of Chinese People are not satisfed with the Treatment they may receive in China, and do not trust in Chinese Doctors, Chinese Hospitals.
+It is very popular with wealthy Chinese to have Medical treatment outside of China.
+Most Chinese People are not satisfied with the treatment they may receive in China and do not trust Chinese Doctors, or Chinese Hospitals.

-They use to book Clinics in the US, In Japan, in Switzerland or Isreal to receive the best Medical services.
+They use book Clinics in the US, In Japan, Switzerland, or Isreal to receive the best medical services.

-Internet dominate the Health Market in China, and is the priority if you want to Enter these Health, Medical and Pharmacy Markets.
-Businesses in China have to grow their awarness and ereputation as well as their product range and identify health benefits For Chinese Patients & Clients.
+The internet dominates the Health Market in China and is the priority if you want to enter this Health, Medical, and Pharmacy Market.
+Businesses in China have to grow their awareness and E-reputation as well as their product range and identify health benefits For Chinese Patients & Clients.

 Digital Strategy is also the most effective solution offering ROI (Return On Investment)

-Everybody understand that Brands, and Health Company have start with a Chinese Website ( In Simplifed Chinese).
-POsitionning of this Website is important and Chinese patient & Clients Use to double check Official Website before any purchase.
+Everybody understands that Brands and Health companies have started with a Chinese Website ( In Simplified Chinese).
+The positioning of this Website is important and Chinese patients & Clients Use to double-check the Official Website before any purchase.

-Picture, Content Video are Vital to give a Good Impression.
+Picture, Content Video is Vital to give a Good Impression.

-Chinese Consumers like nice Content and like to read explaination, testimonial of Doctors, and Explanation when it matter to health.
+Chinese Consumers like nice Content and like to read the explanation, testimonials of Doctors, and Explanations when it matters to health.

-APP, to have an Mobile Application can also be a good stategy, because many Companies use to Engage their CLients Patient /customers via Mobile.
+An APP, with having Mobile Application can also be a good strategy because many companies use it to Engage their Client’s Patients/customers via Mobile.

-It is a good support, and quite hard to Promote in China;
+It is good to support, and quite hard to Promote in China;

-They will check Forums, Questions & Answers Portals, Discussion on Social Media, Media.
-They are scared of Scam, cheating Companies.
+They will check Forums, Questions & Answers Portals, and Discussions on Social Media, Media.
+They are scared of Scams, and cheating Companies.

-Baidu Hopital Scandal; There was a huge scandal in China in 2016.
+Baidu Hospital Scandal; There was a huge scandal in China in 2016.
 The Baidu Gate.

-Patients in China were searching for cancer Deseases treaments, and Found Scammer ( advertised by a Chinese Search Engine Baidu)
+Patients in China were searching for cancer Diseases treatments, and Found Scammer ( advertised by a Chinese Search Engine Baidu)

-After this scandal have really clamped down on health industry.
+After this scandal, it has really clamped down on the health industry.

 Chinese regulators have imposed limits on the number of lucrative healthcare adverts carried by Baidu Inc (BIDU.O) following the death of a student who underwent an experimental cancer treatment which he found using China’s biggest Internet search engine

-It is vital for any Medical, Pharmacy and Health Business to invest in your reputation and build Trust between Chinese Patient and your Company.
+It is vital for any Medical, Pharmacy, and Health Business to invest in its reputation and build trust between Chinese Patients and your Company.
 We Help Health Businesses with Forums Marketing, Question & Answers Communication, PR (public Relation or Press Relation)

-To get visibility is usually the next Step for your Business Development
+Getting visibility is usually the next step for your Business Development

-Search Engine Strategy is Vital in China, because it is only when you have health problem that you are interest in Healthcare Products, Medical Treatment and Pharmaceutical Brands.
+Search Engine Strategy is Vital in China because it is only when you have a health problem that you are interested in Healthcare Products, Medical Treatment, and Pharmaceutical Brands.

 SEO: Search Engine Optimization.
 It is on Baidu.
-We are specialized in Getting Results, Position and traffic for our clients.
+We are specialized in Getting Results, Positions, and traffic for our clients.

-SEM: It is the Pay Per Click the SEA(search Engine Advertising).
-It is usually quite expensive and not allowed for Foreign Companies in China, without Chinese business License.
+SEM: It is the Pay Per Click the SEA(Search Engine Advertising).
+It is usually quite expensive and not allowed for Foreign Companies in China, without a Chinese business license.

-Wechat First Weibo Second, other APP social networks Third.
+WeChat First Weibo Second, and other APP social networks Third.

-Patient engagement in China is a healthcare Marketing strategy that strives to improve Business outcomes, encourage better healthcare achievement at lower costs.
-It is an effective concept combining Chinese patient sensibilisation and promotion.
-Chinese consumers want to be engaged in their Health decision making process
+Patient engagement in China is a healthcare marketing strategy that strives to improve Business outcomes and encourage better healthcare achievement at lower costs.
+It is an effective concept combining Chinese patient sensibilization and promotion.
+Chinese consumers want to be engaged in their Health decision-making process

-It is the most used Social Networks in China.
+It is the most used Social Network in China.
 WeChat has about 900 million active monthly users with the average user spending 2.5 hours per day.
 Businesses evidently have to develop a strong presence on the Number one Chinese APP.

 About Wechat Marketing